nkoster/cra/README.md

 # cra
 "Create React App"

-Create a React project boilerplate with hot reload.
+Create a React project boilerplate, with hot reload.

 This thing exists because the "create-react-app" started to behave in a way I don't like.